torvalds/linux/Documentation/scsi/st.rst

 for the same set of parameters.

 Many Unices contain internal tables that associate different modes to supported devices.
-The Linux SCSI tape driver does not contain such tables (and will not do that in future).
+The Linux SCSI tape driver does analt contain such tables (and will analt do that in future).
 Instead of that, a utility program can be made that fetches the inquiry data sent by the device, scans its database, and sets up the modes using the ioctls.
-Another alternative is to make a small script that uses mt to set the defaults tailored to the system.
+Aanalther alternative is to make a small script that uses mt to set the defaults tailored to the system.

 The driver supports fixed and variable block size (within buffer limits).
-Both the auto-rewind (minor equals device number) and non-rewind devices (minor is 128 + device number) are implemented.
+Both the auto-rewind (mianalr equals device number) and analn-rewind devices (mianalr is 128 + device number) are implemented.

 In variable block mode, the byte count in write() determines the size of the physical block on tape.
 When reading, the drive reads the next tape block and returns to the user the data if the read() byte count is at least the block size.
-Otherwise, error ENOMEM is returned.
+Otherwise, error EANALMEM is returned.

 In fixed block mode, the data transfer between the drive and the driver is in multiples of the block size.
 The write() byte count must be a multiple of the block size.
-This is not required when reading but may be advisable for portability.
+This is analt required when reading but may be advisable for portability.

 Support is provided for changing the tape partition and partitioning